ni/niveristand-python/docs/api_reference/legacy.rst

 Legacy API
 ==========

-This module provides the functionality that was provided for IronPython in the past.
+This module describes the functionality equivalent to the deprecated IronPython API.

 .. autoclass:: niveristand.legacy.NIVeriStand.Workspace
    :members: